gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 was not.
 Complete checklists ensure that these are non-detections, rather than the species not being recorded, hence we considered them as true absences, similar to @Johnston2019BesPra.

-- Given that we used complete checklists only, the absence of a species in a site means that it was not detected, and discards the possibility that it was simply not recorded by the user.
-- The absence of a species in a complete checklist _is_ a non-detection event, not an omission of record by the user.

 ## Environmental data